zealmaster/zealmaster/README.md

 ### Hi there 👋
+In addition to the public project repositories here which are my personal projects, I have worked on the following, a delivery app, a multicurrency payment app, and I am currently working on a cryptocurrency exchange app.

+I use the following technology stacks:

+- Backend
+1. NodeJS
+2. NestJS
+3. Express
+- FrontEnd
+1. NextJS
+2. React
+3. HTML
+4. CSS
+- MySQL
+- MongoDB
+- AWS
+- Docker

 <!--
 **zealmaster/zealmaster** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.